iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___12.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.goodsam.responder 3 reviews"/>
 </p>

+> Not enough room to write in here what needs addressing as it's limited to 500 letters and spaces I'd barely touched the surface on what needs sorting and ran out of space, but there isn't enough information or user functionality in the app we need a lot more communication options in app with a more detailed description to assist with dealing with failed calls not being answered by the people that are in need plus a lot of other options and also an in app guidance and helpcentre<br> :date: __2020-12-10 11:08:18__

 > Like others have said, I have an issue with the siren.
 I am a petsitter and it terrifies some of the cats I am visiting.
 I did ring and complain about this.
 I ended up turning it off the weeks.
 I have just turned it back on.
 Two alerts I accepted.
 First I keep ringing so dropped the job.
 Another had already arranged for someone to take him shopping.
 Now I have just got back the alert I dropped earlier and still no answer.
 The alerts are not reliable.<br> :date: __2020-11-28 18:46:36__

 > Good app but siren way too loud, it's driving my neighbour mad !
 Apart from that, as others say here, 90% of people I ring have no idea why I rang, or how or why somebody put them on list.
 That needs addressing .
 On top of that some of the alerts are days old ,their prescription or shopping done days ago.Im becoming a bit disheartened wasting my time every day.
 I'm more than happy to run around for folks but less happy with wasted calls<br> :date: __2020-11-19 16:11:24__